-A shareholder who is unable to attend the Meeting in person and who wishes to ensure that such shareholder's shares will be voted at the Meeting is requested to complete, date and sign the enclosed form of proxy and deliver it in accordance with the instructions set out in the form of proxy and in the information circular.
+A shareholder who will not be attending the Meeting in person and who wishes to ensure that such shareholder's shares will be voted at the Meeting is requested to complete, date and sign the enclosed form of proxy and deliver it in accordance with the instructions set out in the form of proxy and in the information circular.
 As set out in the notes, the enclosed form of proxy is solicited by management, but, you may amend it to appoint another person (who need not be a shareholder) to attend and act for you at the Meeting other than the persons named in the form of proxy if you so desire by inserting in the blank space provided in the form of proxy the name of the person you wish to represent you at the Meeting.

-DATED at Vancouver, British Columbia, this 4th day of July, 2019.
+DATED at Vancouver, British Columbia, this 29th day of October, 2021.